abbott567/blog/src/posts/what-can-baloo-teach-us-about-design/content.md

 permalink: '/blog/{{title|slugify}}/'
 meta:
   description: >-
-    Component reuse is not a new idea.
-Walt Disney used to regularly reuse characters and scenes.
+    Component reuse is not new.
+Walt Disney used to do it regularly.
   image:
-    href: /images/share-image-1.webp
+    href: /images/share-image-1.jpg
     alt: Craig Abbott talking at a conference.
 date: 2018-02-20
 tags: